 We’ve all been there — we meet a hella cute guy or girl that we want to cozy up to but they’re so financially inept that they’re drowning in debt without a single thing to show for it.
 In some cases, there’s a good reason for this; other times, it’s due to fiscal irresponsibility and relying on others to take care of them in times of need.

 Avoid this person like the plague.

 No matter how good looking, smart, funny, or good in bed they are, it’s not worth the trouble.
 That might seem harsh, but he or she is probably not in the relationship for the same reasons you are.
 Footing their bills will lead to resentment and an eventual disintegration of the relationship.
 Cut your losses and pursue someone whose financial situation more closely resembles your own.

 Hedge Your Bets

-Plenty of folks live by online dating, and I think that’s fantastic.
-Whatever works for you.
-But since I don’t know much about how it works, here’s how one of my friends suggests you weed out the broke-asses that litter these outlets:
+Plenty of folks live by online dating.
+Here’s how one of my friends suggests you weed out the broke-asses that litter these outlets:

 “Too many people suspend the rules when dating and end up with a trough of idiots; then they wonder where things went wrong.
 Well, it went wrong when you refused to acknowledge your personal biases and check the damn box.
 Online dating sites have filters; use them,” he says.
 “If you think a person should have a car, check the box.
 If you think it’s impossible to have a partner who makes less than $80,000, then indicate that.”